Cost Effective Energy Conservation Tips for Tenants

 Conserving the Energy You Use.
 Save Money, too!

-If your landlord is a quality person and wishes to improve your home and the environment, and increase the value of the accommodation, please recommend our page for apartment owners.
+If your landlord wishes to improve your home and the environment, and increase the value of the accommodation, please recommend our page for apartment owners.

 If you are like most renters, you will probably not have a receptive ear from your landlord!
 Even knowing that your landlord could save money, have higher quality tenants, and increase revenues, he or she may not be willing to add to the investment of a higher efficiency home/apartment.

 There are two main places where energy is used in your home: for (A) heating, and for (B) appliances and lighting.
-Letís begin with heating, especially how heat losses can be minimised.
+Let’s begin with heating, especially how heat losses can be minimized.

 A. PREVENT HEAT LOSS